 The idea of arguing a client’s case in court is iconic of the legal profession.
-However, going to court is not always the best way to resolve an issue and there are a range of alternative dispute resolution (ADR) methods available to help resolve matters.
+However, going to court is not always the best way to resolve an issue and there is a range of alternative dispute resolution (ADR) methods available to help resolve matters.
 The main benefit of ADR is that it tends to offer more privacy and confidentiality than the court process does.
 Many contracts now feature an ADR clause, and we take a look at five different methods of this below – arbitration, mediation, conciliation, adjudication and MBIE determinations.

 Arbitration is where parties to a dispute appoint an independent person (the arbitrator) to make a decision.
-It is run similarly to the court process, but gives parties a greater degree of control than litigation can – for example on procedural matters such as deadlines for exchanging documents, and when the hearing will take place.
+It is run similarly to the court process but gives parties a greater degree of control than litigation can – for example on procedural matters such as deadlines for exchanging documents, and when the hearing will take place.

 Arbitration aims to achieve a final resolution in a way that preserves relationships between those involved, and it can be significantly more cost-effective than litigation.
 Parties will often sign an arbitration agreement which ensures that the process is entirely confidential, and agree that the arbitrator’s decision will be binding and final (so long as it is a reasonable decision, it often cannot be appealed).